 Watching the Global News, we cannot say that we are yet in a Post-COVID-19 Era.
 Nonetheless, we can and must conduct a quick assessment on what has already changed in the Field Service Sector and there are some significant trends to be observed.
 So let’s get started.
-This article covers a wider area in terms of the impact of COVID-19 on the FSM Sector, challenges faced by the Field Service Companies, strategic solutions and recommendations for the future.
+This article covers a wider area in terms of the impact of COVID-19 on the FSM Sector, challenges faced by the Field Service Companies, remote jobs, flexible working, strategic solutions and recommendations for the future.

 Impact of COVID-19 on the Global Field Service Management (FSM) Market

 Field Service Management (FSM) is the process of Managing a Company’s Field Operations and Resources by allocating them strategically in order to improve Customer Satisfaction while also increasing the Company’s Efficiency and Productivity.
 The COVID-19 Pandemic originated in China and then spread throughout the world.
-Governments had to impose lockdowns and take precautionary measures to stop the spread of the virus in order to safeguard the people.
+Governments had to impose lockdowns and take precautions to stop the spread of the virus in order to safeguard the people.

 Due to the increase in remote working, the Field Service Management Industry was facing significant setbacks in nurturing customer relationships, aligning various teams on the same schedule, and maintaining effective communication among Field Service Suppliers/Technicians and Admins, which became more complex.